-While the College prohibits discrimination and harassment on the basis of other protected characteristics, these characteristics are addressed by other College policies.
-Discrimination or harassment on the basis of age, race, color, national origin, ancestry, religion, medical condition, genetic information, veteran status, marital status, or any other characteristic protected by institutional policy or state, local, or federal law are protected by the College’s Discrimination and Discriminatory Harassment Policy.
-Discrimination or discriminatory harassment on the basis of disability is covered in the Grievance Procedures for the Americans with Disabilities Act and the Rehabilitation Act of 1973 (further information is available on Kenyon's ADA Student Policy webpage and the ADA Employee and Visitor Policy webpage).
+While the College prohibits discrimination and harassment on the basis of disability, it is covered in the Grievance Procedures for the Americans with Disabilities Act and the Rehabilitation Act of 1973 (further information is available on Kenyon’s ADA Student Policy webpage and the ADA Employee and Visitor Policy webpage).

 This policy applies to all forms of Prohibited Conduct that:

-Occur any Kenyon College education or employment activities and programs; or
+- Occur in any Kenyon College education or employment activities and programs; or

 The College may also hold individuals and groups responsible for off-campus conduct that is prohibited by the Student, Staff or Faculty Handbooks.
 Regardless of when, where or with whom the conduct was reported to have occurred, the College will offer resources, assistance and reasonably available supportive measures to any individuals who have been affected by Prohibited Conduct.